How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Variations and extensions

 \subsection{Batching}

 In practice, it may be that data is collected in batches instead of one at a time, and the DM can only make decisions after processing each batch.
 Let $B_{n}$ denote the number of observations considered in each batch.
 In the context of Section \ref{sec:Formal-properties}, this corresponds to a time duration of $B_{n}/n$.
-An analysis of the proof of Theorem \ref{Thm: Parametric families lower bound} shows that it continues to hold as long as $B_{n}/n\to0$.
+An analysis of its proof shows that Theorem \ref{Thm:=000020Parametric=000020families=000020lower=000020bound} continues to hold as long as $B_{n}/n\to0$.
 Thus, $\bm{d}_{n,T}$ remains asymptotically minimax optimal in this scenario.

 Even for $B_{n}/n\to m\in(0,1)$, the optimal decision rules remain broadly unchanged.
 Asymptotically, we have equivalence to Gaussian experiments, so we can analyze batched experiments under the diffusion framework by imagining that the stopping time is only allowed to take on discrete values $\{0,1/m,2/m,\dots\}$.
 It is then clear from the discussion in Section \ref{subsec:Intuition-behind-Theorem} that the optimal sampling and implementation rules remain unchanged.
-The discrete nature of the setting makes determining the optimal stopping rule difficult, but it is easy to show that the decision rule $(\pi^{*},\tau_{m}^{*},\delta^{*})$, where
+The discrete nature of the setting makes determining the optimal stopping rule difficult, but it is easy to show that the decision rule $(\pi^{*},\tau_{m}^{*},\delta^{\tau_{m}^{*}})$, where